Lucasalb11/Blinkpay/blinkpay/frontend/README.md

-# BlikPay Frontend
+# BlinkPay Frontend

-A modern, responsive frontend for the BlikPay Solana payment platform built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive frontend for the BlinkPay Solana payment platform built with Next.js, TypeScript, and Tailwind CSS.

 ## 🚀 Features